-The Stelvio Quadrifoglio delivered a record-breaking lap time of 7:51.7 at the Nürburgring - the fastest time ever posted by a production SUV.
+In 2017, the Stelvio Quadrifoglio set a lap time of 7:51.7 at the famous Nürburgring in Germany representing a record for a production SUV.

 “Alfa Romeo” takes its name from A.L.F.A., acronym that stands for “Anonima Lombarda Fabbrica Automobili, and Romeo, last name of Nicola Romeo, a successful electrical engineer from Naples, Italy, who purchased Alfa and started producing airplane engines and portable compressors.
 The company was first called Società Anonima Italiana Nicola Romeo e Co. after the acquisition, but the badge on the products was later changed to read “Alfa-Romeo Milano”.

 The Alfa Romeo badge is a combination of the symbols of Milan and the Visconti family:

 The Milanese Cross: the Red Cross dates back to the time of the crusades.
 Milanese soldiers wore the symbol of Milan in battle.
 The cross was adopted as part of the city’s Coat of Arms.